marius-team/marius/docs/user_guide/preprocess.rst

 ::

-    marius_preprocess example_dir/ --files example.csv
+    marius_preprocess --output_directory example_dir/ --files example.csv

 Where ``example_dir/`` contains the location of the dataset after preprocessing.
 If our file was a TSV instead, the preprocessing command will be the same as the preprocessor automatically detects the delimiter of the file.